16 April 2015

 Following his diagnosis, Mibbs’ spent most of the next three months in bed.
 During this time he received very aggressive chemotherapy.
 By the end of his hospital stay Mibbs’ was easily exhausted even by the simplest of tasks and had lost almost seven stone in weight.

-The physio team worked with him using specialist neurophysio techniques, CompexTM muscle Stimulation, AlterGTM (Anti-gravity treadmill) and Pilates-based gym rehab.
-Mibbs’ has particularly enjoyed the opportunity to get the boxing gloves on and get his own back on his physio!
+The physio team worked with him using specialist neurophysio techniques, CompexTM muscle Stimulation, AlterGTM (Anti-gravity treadmill) and pilates-based gym rehab.
+Mibbs’ has particularly enjoyed the opportunity to get the boxing gloves on and get his own back on his physiotherapist!

 Mibbs’ quickly regained his sitting balance and progressed to standing with support.
 More recently he has progressed to using crutches independently and now attends the gym, with a conditioning programme supplied by his physiotherapist.